AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.3-River Morphology.md

 R_L=\frac{\bar{L}_i}{\bar{L}_{i-1}} \tag{1.24}
 $$

-with $R_L$ the so-called ==length ratio number==.
+with $R_L$ the so-called **length ratio number**.
 The value for $R_L$ is between 1.5 and 3.5 for natural watercourses.
 The average length ratio number is 2 for catchments

 We call this [[Horton's Law of Stream Length]].
 The average length of a channel doubles (approximately) per increasing order.
 With an increasing Strahler order, the number of channels in this order will decrease until we reach a point where we can no longer accurately determine the average length of the channel in that order.
 Therefore, this ratio is often no longer constant for higher Strahler orders.